-There are regrettably instances where the standard of professional care provided by advisers to their clients falls short.
-For example; if a professional represents themselves as having more experience or skills then they actually possess.
-Or being incompetent in the work they have carried out for you.
+There are regrettably instances where the standard of professional service provided by advisers to their clients falls short.
+For example; if a professional represents themselves as having more experience or skills then they actually possess, or being incompetent in the work they have carried out for you.

-MKB Law’s litigation solicitors have vast experience acting for clients in all matters relating to professional negligence claims.
+MKB Law’s litigation solicitors have vast experience in all matters relating to professional negligence claims.
 Our team is headed by Associate Director Jonathan Jackson who has successfully represented many clients in professional negligence actions.

 Professional negligence cases take many forms and can be applied to any service in which you have been offered expert advice.
 The most common areas in which we see claims are listed below:

 Our claims and compensation team will help you with any case of professional negligence and with a wealth of experience we are a leading professional negligence solicitors in Belfast.

 What steps should I take?

 If you are unhappy with the service or advice given to you by a professional you should consult with a solicitor to determine if you have grounds to make a case.
 Time is an important factor in professional negligence cases and so it is essential that you get in contact with us as soon as possible in order to ensure that your case is heard.

 It is also important to get as much information together as possible by recording details and gathering records of any transactions or dealings that you have had with the service provider, eg: receipts, letters, reports or any other relevant documentation.

 At your initial consultation a member of our claims and compensations team will take detailed instructions from you of the circumstances around the advice or service you have received to get an understanding of your situation.
 Please bring along with you all relevant supporting documentation, including records of any financial loss you have suffered.